sadhanaavasarala/learning-library/BDPCS-BICS/BDPCS_L100.md

     ![](images/L100/p36.png)

-#### Recommendations for US us_phone
+#### Recommendations for us\_phone
 - Next, we will review the us_phone field recommendations.
 Click the Recommendations toolbar button and select the recommendations for us\_phone.

     ![](images/L100/p37.png)

-- Here we will click the checkmarks to accept the recommendation to extract area_code and the recommendations to Reformat our phone numbers so that they are in a consistent 999-999-9999 format.
+- Here we will click the checkmarks to accept the recommendation to extract area\_code and the recommendations to Reformat our phone numbers so that they are in a consistent 999-999-9999 format.

     ![](images/L100/p38.png)

-#### Recommendations for date_02
+#### Recommendations for date\_02
 - Returning to our transform Recommendations, we will focus on the date\_02 field.
 Click the Recommendations toolbar button and select the recommendations for date\_02.
 We know this is the customer’s birthdate, so we’ll apply transforms that make the most sense.

     ![](images/L100/p39.png)